Fully coupled functional equations for the quark sector of QCD: The quark gap equation

 In \eq{eq:props}\,, $G_{\!A}(p)$ is the scalar part of the gluon propagator, and $G_q(p)$ carries only the Dirac structure but not the trivial color structure.
 Both $G_{\!A}(p$ and $G_q(p)$ can be described in terms of the scalar dressings introduced in (\ref{eq:PropDressings}), to wit,

 where $M_q(p)$ is the momentum-dependent mass function.
-Note that in the fRG-approach, for large cutoff scales, the functions $Z_A(p)$ and $Z_q(p)$ tend towards the corresponding (finite) wave function renormalisations, while $M_q(p)$ tends to the bare quark mass.
+Note that in the fRG-approach, for large cutoff scales, the functions $Z_A(p)$ and $Z_q(p)$ tend towards the corresponding (finite) wave function renormalizations, while $M_q(p)$ tends to the bare quark mass.

 Finally, $\left[\Gamma^{(3)}_{\bar q q A}\right]^a_{\nu}(q,-p)$ denotes the quark-gluon vertex, in accordance with the general definition of (\ref{eq:npointfunc}), with all momenta considered as incoming.